cdaenekas/WeldAnalysis/README.md

 # WeldAnalysis

 [WeldAnalysis](https://github.com/cdaenekas/WeldAnalysis) is a comprehensive toolkit designed to automate the evaluation of weld geometries.
 This project aims to be utilized in both research and industrial fields to assess weld seam parameters, primarily weld toe radius and weld toe angle, using scan data.
 The evaluation is crucial for analyzing the fatigue strength of welded joints.
 Future releases may include the evaluation of additional weld parameters.
-The project was originally published in connection with the journal paper [(Dänekas et al., 2024)](Link to be added later).
+The project was originally published in connection with the journal paper [(Dänekas et al., 2025)](https://www.sciencedirect.com/science/article/pii/S0143974X2400662X).

 ## Features